-You’re planning to host an exciting event in your side of town.
-You’ve made all the calls, figured the logistics and are confident your performer will show up on time.
-The nitty-gritty is taken care of to perfection, but now you start to wonder – will 1162 people really show up at the 1162 seater venue you booked?
+You’re planning to host an exciting event on your side of town.
+You’ve made all the calls, figured the logistics, and are confident your artists will show up on time.
+The nitty-gritty is taken care of to perfection, but now you start to wonder – would 1300 people at least really show up at the 1500 seater venue you booked?

 Get Started Right Away

-Event Promotion is a tricky aspect to deal with.
+The question “How to promote your event?” is a tricky aspect to deal with.
 While there is no one-size-fits-all, we do know this for sure – it’s best if you promote your event the moment you have finalized it.
-Whether you’re taking the email marketing route, promoting on social media or doing them all, the earlier you begin to promote your event, the better.
+Whether you’re taking the email marketing route, promoting on social media, or doing them all, the earlier you begin, the better.

 Why Promoting Your Event Early is the Better Way to Go

-When you start to promote your event early, you’re able to understand your target audience’s response to your event earlier.
+When you start promoting your event early, you’re able to understand your target audience’s response quicker.
 This can be very informative and will lead you into making better decisions for your event.
-Let’s say you are organizing a concert featuring a Hollywood artist.
-By getting the word out in advance, as a presenter, you open yourself to multiple opportunities.
-Divide the promotion into multiple phases.
-In Phase I, you can set discounted pricing like Early Bird, giving early ticket purchasers the advantage of saving by buying early.
-Similarly, set surge fees in Phase IV when you’re about to sell out your event to leverage the high demand of your tickets.
+Let’s say you are organizing a live concert featuring a Hollywood artist.
+By getting the word out in advance, you open yourself to multiple opportunities from brands and sponsors.

-- Tickets Went on Sale too Soon – Said No One Ever
+2. Tickets Went on Sale Too Soon! – Said No One Ever

 You never know where your attendees may be driving in from to attend your event.
-If you’re organizing a live music or beer festival, publish and promote your event at least 90 – 180 days in advance, so attendees coming from far off can plan their schedule better, arrange for travel, accommodation and the likes.
-Selling tickets days before your event can put your tourist-attendees at a disadvantage.
+If you’re organizing a food fest or a pub crawl, publish and promote your event at least 90 – 180 days in advance, so attendees coming from far off can plan their schedule better, arrange for travel, accommodation, and the likes.

-If you’ve chosen to promote your event online, SEO is one of the main ways to go.
-But what it also is, is a slow process.
-By promoting your event early, you can optimize your event to show up higher in the search rankings and in turn, get more people to see your event online.
-Use the right online ticketing system that’ll give you the ability to make your event page SEO friendly.
-This will drive traffic and allow you to advertise your event for free.
+If you’ve chosen to promote your event online, SEO-optimized events are one of the main ways to go.
+But what it also is, is a slow marination process.
+By optimizing your event page early, you can promote your event organically to show up higher in the search rankings and in turn, get more people to see your event online.